rnpythonblog/rnpython/content/post/2021-06-15-high-taxi-tips-at-5-am/index.en.markdown

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/unnamed-chunk-8-1.png" width="960" />

+> Tip amounts are generally high for airport trips.

 > We have a surprising finding: the tip amounts are actually the lowest at 5 am for non-airport trips.

-Tip amounts are generally high for airport trips.
-In fact, the highest average tip amount is at 4 pm in the afternoon.
-And even the non-airport average tip amount is higher at 4 pm as compared to 5 am in the morning.
+> In fact, the average tip amounts at 4 pm are higher than those at 5 am, for both airport trips as well as non-airport trips.
+But the overall average at 4 pm is \$2.3, less than the \$2.4 at 5 am.

-Yet the overall average at 5 am is high.
+**What could be reason for this apparent anomaly ?**

 Perhaps there are more airport trips as compared to non-airport trips at 5 am that is pushing up the average.
 Let’s check that.